Carman Road Preschool

 Speech and language therapy services are provided using an individual and/or group model.
 Communication skills are taught and reinforced throughout the day using a variety of strategies and methods.
 Visual strategies, aided language, engineered environments, objects, picture symbols, and augmentative communication devices are explored to ensure that each child optimizes their communication ability.
 Close communication between speech and classroom staff enables students to maximize communication skills in a natural learning environment.

-Team meetings are held on regularly scheduled intervals, providing additional opportunities for each child's team to evaluate student progress.
-The classroom teacher and teacher aides are essential parts of each child's team.
+The classroom teacher, teacher aides and assigned therapists are essential parts of each child's educational team.
 The School Social Worker, psychology staff and a fully staffed Health Office offer a variety of support services to our students and their families.